 First off; The history of feathers and millinery is not a good one, many species of birds were hunted to extension because of their popularity.
 I use feathers in my hat making but feathers from birds that are raised either for their meat or their feathers.
-I do want people who buy feathers to check with the sellers to find out where their feathers are sourced, and how they are raised so they can be comfortable before you buy.
+I do want people who buy feathers to check with the sellers to find out where their feathers are sourced, and how they are raised so they can be comfortable before they buy.

 Curling Ostrich Plumes with a 1/2″ bore electric curling iron.
 For some hats in some periods having a curled Ostrich plume is what you want, You can curl new plumes or vintage plumes.
-You can curl them by hand the same way you curl ribbed package ribbon but it takes lots of time the thicker you plume to longer it will take.
+You can curl them by hand the same way you curl ribbed package ribbon but it takes lots of time the thicker your plume the longer it will take.
 I have spent three hours curling a large ostrich plume made up of three feathers.
 I have been experimenting with using a small bore home curling iron to do it much quicker.

 Feathers are like human hair in many ways and as a rule anything you can do with hair you can do with feathers.
 Irons are used to curl feathers commercially also hairspray.
 I use both.